Travel is unplanned adventure at its finest and seldom goes according to plan, at least with me anyway. Nay especially with me.

 This village has superb scenery with plenty of caves and coastline and underwater rocks to explore.
 I walk through a secluded tunnel and onto platforms and boats, scamper up winding medieval staircases and scale onto slick sunning rocks in secluded inlets and on friendly beaches.

-All that exploration has left me famished and I savor a pesto, olive and feta focaccia.
+All that exploration has left me famished and I savour a pesto, olive and feta focaccia.
 An appreciated specialty of this region.

 Even though it’s almost 5h30 pm, I decide to continue along on the hiking trail from Varnazza to Corniglia.
 It is almost, but not completely empty as expected, since the trails are “closed” at this time and everything after is “done at own risk.”
 This has never stopped me before.